A Comprehensive and Contemporary Look at School Law

 Through the outstanding research of the highly-respected law experts, Dennis R. Dunklee, Ph.D., and Robert J. Shoop, Ph.D., learn how to translate school law into practice.
 Information is conveyed in a concise, reader-friendly format that includes references to landmark court cases, programmatic guidance, management cues, risk management guidelines, and a comprehensive index.
 Material focuses on such areas as preventative law, technology concerns and laws, search and seizure, state-created danger and deliberate indifference, sexual harassment, the school and the legal environment, No Child Left Behind Act, human resources issues, teachers' rights, students' rights, special education laws and services, student records, athletics and after-school activities, communication, copyright law, school safety, program management, community relations, tort liability and negligence.
 This comprehensive course offers an accurate and accessible reference tool, written in plain English, which gives the education professional the invaluable information they need to do their job while reducing liability, litigation and other potential legal tangles.

 b.
-Gain insight about the importance of preventative law that includes suggestions to develop risk and crisis management programs.
+Gain insight into the importance of preventative law that includes suggestions to develop risk and crisis management programs.

 c.
 Learn about state-created danger and deliberate indifference.